-The following is a guest list from contributor Anthony Ball.
+The following is a guest post from contributor Anthony Ball.

 Game Title: Imperial Settlers: Roll & Write